Wayang: Dalang

 The figures of the are also present in the paintings of that time, for example, the roof murals of the courtroom in Klungkung, Bali.
 They are still present in traditional Balinese painting today.
 The figures are painted, flat (5 to at most 15 mm — about half an inch — thick) woodcarvings with movable arms.
 The head is solidly attached to the body.
 Wayang klitik can be used to perform puppet plays either during the day or at night.
 This type of is relatively rare.

-today is both the most ancient and the most popular form of puppet theatre in the world.
-Hundreds of people will stay up all night long to watch the superstar performers, dalang, who command extravagant fees and are international celebrities.
-Some of the most famous dalang in recent history are Ki Nartosabdho, Ki Anom Suroto, Ki Asep Sunandar Sunarya, Ki Sugino, and Ki Manteb Sudarsono.